O1sims/EcoNI/README.md

 ```
 Likewise, the application can be brought down with `bash build.sh down`.

 By default, the main EcoNI application is accessible on port `3000`, the API and backend components are on port `9000`, the Mongo database is run on port `27017`.
+Swagger API documentation can be found at `localhost:9000/api/swagger-ui.html`.

 The `docker-compose.yml` can be altered to allow these services to run on different ports.
-Swagger API documentation can be found at `localhost:9000/api/swagger/`.

-Environmental variables for the application can be changed in the `docker-compose.yml` file.
+Likewise, environmental variables for the application can also be changed in the `docker-compose.yml` file.

 ## Contact